moroz-art-dev/live-search/README.md

 # live-search

-This is a live-search project built with Next.js 13, TypeScript, MUI, and Redux Toolkit.
+This is a live-search project built with Next.js 13, TypeScript, MUI, Redux Toolkit, Redux Toolkit Thunk.

 ## Demo